The columnist Earl Wilson once wrote:

 - A family’s financial resources

-Typically, your house will be sold via an estate agent.
-This enables the lender to get the maximum amount of money back on it.
+Houses are usually be sold via estate agents so that the lender gets the greatest amount of money back on it.

-There are instances where properties are sold via property auctionsor cash-buying companies.
+But sometimes they are sold via property auctions or cash-buying companies.

 Who gets the proceeds from a judge-ordered house sale?

 The money from a house sale will go to the lender.
-If cash remains after the debt is paid off, it will go to the homeowner.
+If cash remains after the debt is paid, it will go to the homeowner.

-As with all sales on the ‘open market,’ estate agent will also take a percentage commission on the proceeds.
+As with all sales on the ‘open market,’ the estate agent will also take a percentage commission.

-Depending on the estate agent’s fees, this is typically between 1% and 3% of the final selling price.
+Depending on the estate agent’s fees, usually between 1% and 3% of the final selling price.

 Can a spouse get a court order to sell during a divorce?